HumanCellAtlas/dcp-community/rfcs/text/0000-matrix-service.md

 ## Summary

-The existing Matrix Service is a prototype of a DCP product that is capable of enabling third party data consumers to perform integrative analysis across HCA experiments.
-In its current implementation, this is achieved by 1) delivering a RESTful API that enables data consumers to generate expression matrices defined by a metadata query against an index of cells, and 2) an index of cells in the HCA that belong to projects for which a secondary analysis pipeline is available and complete.
-This RFC details and requests community review on the prototype's major design decisions surrounding i) the Matrix Service API and ii) the service's cell-centric data model.
+The existing Matrix Service is a prototype of a Data Coordination Platform (DCP) feature that enables data consumers to perform integrative analysis across Human Cell Atlas (HCA) projects.
+In its current implementation, this is achieved by delivering a RESTful API that enables data consumers to generate expression matrices defined by a metadata query against an index of cells.
+This RFC details the prototype's major design decisions surrounding i) the Matrix Service API and ii) the service's cell-centric data model.

 ## Authors

 [Calvin Nhieu](cnhieu@chanzuckerberg.com)

 [Marcus Kinsella](mkinsella@chanzuckerberg.com)

 ## Shepherd